sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221115: finished changing external prototypes to match project prefs (outputs 1st etc.) Will need to get around to changing web server and client integrations accordingly in a while.
+(Maybe next, or maybe do more on implementation internals first, we'll see.)

 - 20221115: rebased again, HPKE-PR nearing done

 - 20221106: Adding new ECH tests in OpenSSL test harness mode, e.g.